 The Clean Water Protection Act, H.R.
 1310 or 25 years, the Clean Water Act allowed for the granting of permits to place "fill material" into waters of the United States, provided that the primary purpose of the "filling" was not for waste disposal.
 The intention was to prevent industries such as coal mining from using the nation's waterways as waste disposal sites.
-That changed in 2002, when the Army Corps of Engineers, under the direction of the Bush Administration and without congressional approval-altered its longstanding definition of "fill material" to include mining waste.
+That changed in 2002, when the Army Corps of Engineers, under the direction of the Bush Administration-and without congressional approval-altered its longstanding definition of "fill material" to include mining waste.
 This change accelerated the devastating practice of mountaintop removal coal mining and the destruction of more than 1,200 miles of Appalachian streams.
 In the 111th Congress, the Clean Water Protection Act (H.R.
 1310)-a simple piece of legislation that restores the original intent of the Clean Water Act to clarify that fill material cannot be comprised of mining waste-was reintroduced with 117 bipartisan cosponsors.
 Supporters include Republicans and Democrats from states where mountaintop removal is currently taking place.
 Passing this legislation would protect all the nation's rivers, streams, and lakes from being used as garbage dumps for mining waste.
 It would also help end the destruction of the Appalachian Mountains.
 Please become a cosponsor of the Clean Water Protection Act (H.R.
 1310).

 To cosponsor, please contact the office of Rep. Frank Pallone at 202-225-4671.
 For more information, please contact Appalachian Voices Legislative Associate J.W.
 Randolph, jw@appvoices.org.
-This document was produced by the Alliance for Appalachia, which includes the following organizations: Appalachian Citizens Law Center, Appalachian Voices, Appalshop, Coal River Mountain Watch, Heartwood, Kentuckians For The Commonwealth, MACED, Ohio Vallev Environmental Coalition, Save Our Cumberland Mountains, Sierra Club Central Appalachia Environmental Justice Program, Southern Appalachian Mountain Stewards, Southwings, West Virginia Highlands Conservancy Learn More about Mountaintop Removal www.ilovemountains.org A website of local, state, and regional organizations from 5 Appalachian states working together to end mountaintop removal and create a prosperous future for the region.

-"Mountaintop Removal" in Google Earth

-The iLoveMountains.org sponsors have teamed up with Google to feature an "Appalachian Mountaintop Removal" layer in Google Earth.
+THIS DOCUMENT WAS PRODUCED BY THE ALLIANCE FOR APPALACHIA.
+WHICH INCLUDES THE FOLLOWING ORGANIZATIONS: Appalachian Citizens Law Center, Appalachian Voices, Appalshop, Coal River Mountain Watch, Heartwood, Kentuckians For The Commonwealth, MACED, Ohio Valley Environmental Coalition, Sierra Club Central Appalachia Environmental Justice Program, Southern Appalachian Mountain Stewards, Southwings, Statewide Organizing for Community eMpowerment, West Virginia Highlands Conservancy Learn More about Mountaintop Removal www.ilovemountains.org A website of local, state, and regional organizations from 5 Appalachian states working together to end mountaintop removal and create a prosperous future for the region.
+"Mountaintop Removal" in Google Earth The iLoveMountains.org sponsors have teamed up with Google to feature an "Appalachian Mountaintop Removal" layer in Google Earth.
 This feature connects users to photos, maps, videos, and first-hand accounts from impacted people and communities.
-To view, activate the "Global Awareness" layer in the latest version of Google Earth from earth.google.com

-What is YOUR Connection?
+To view, activate the "Global Awareness" layer in the latest version of Google Earth from earth.google.com What is YOUR Connection?